 Why study in Burnie?

-A new campus is being built at West Park, on the spectacular coastal foreshore and will be in operation from 2021.
-The project is part of the University’s $330m Northern Transformation, which will include new facilities and regionally distinctive courses becoming available.
+A new campus is being built at West Park on the spectacular coastal foreshore, with construction scheduled for completion in 2021.
+The project is part of the University’s $300m Northern Transformation, which will include new facilities and regionally-distinctive courses becoming available.

 The campus offers students flexible teaching and learning spaces, together with exercise and recreational facilities and modern, purpose-built teaching and learning facilities.

 The Cradle Coast campus is home to the Tasmanian Institute of Agriculture (TIA).
 A joint venture between the University and the Tasmanian Government, TIA is a centre of excellence in agricultural research, development, extension, education and training.